yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 rather than the server.
 Similarly, it is useless to forge a ticket for a particular sever.

-## Client Privacy
+## Client Privacy {#privacy}

 This protocol is designed so that an external attacker cannot correlate between different requests of a single client, provided the client requests and receives a fresh ticket upon each connection.
+This may be of concern particularly during ramp-down, if the server does not provide any new ticket and the client re-uses the same ticket.
+To reduce or avoid such privacy concerns, the server is RECOMMENDED to issue fresh ticket with a reduced life time.
+This would at least reduce the time period under which TLS session of the client are correlated.
+The server MAY also issue tickets with zero second lifetime until it is confident all tickets are expired.

 On the other hand, the server to which the client is connecting can easily track the client.
 This may be an issue when the client expects